Skip to main content

 8. Check that the configuration is valid and successfully applied (Configuration file checks).

-Configure languages in Speech to Text Phonexia technology
+Configure languages in Speech to Text technology

 This technology consists of multiple instances.
 Each instance corresponds to a single language.
 All instances are listed in the configuration file.